-Liz Koch, author of The Psoas Book and Core Awareness: Enhancing Yoga, Pilates, Exercise, and Dance explains and demonstrates a simple exploration for softening and hydrating connective tissue: spine midline and psoas.
-Using a SloMo™ type exercise ball almost fully deflated Liz shows how she uses this simple tool for re-discovering primal movement along the body midline.
+Liz Koch, author of The Psoas Book and Core Awareness: Enhancing Yoga, Pilates, Exercise, and Dance explains and demonstrates a simple exploration for softening and hydrating connective tissue: spine midline, and Psoas.
+Using an inflatable type of exercise ball, almost fully deflated, Liz shows how this simple tool can help you re-discover primal movement along the body midline.

-The Psoas, as messenger of the midline, expresses our survival/fear responses and our desire to thrive and innovate.
-Unfortunately typical social habits of sitting static in poorly designed chairs for extensive periods of time contributes to not only a loss of vitality and a lack of proprioceptive awareness along the spine, but also dries the juicy Psoas “filet mignon.”
+As the messenger of the midline, the Psoas expresses our survival/fear responses and our desire to thrive and innovate.
+Unfortunately, typical habits such as sitting in poorly designed chairs for extensive periods of time contributes to not only a loss of vitality and a lack of proprioceptive awareness along the spine but also dries the juicy Psoas (filet mignon).

-Exploring the spine utilizing rocking, undulating and lateral C movements (a primitive expression of the original fish spine) is a pleasurable nourishing way of hydrating and lengthening the Psoas.
-Exploring slow fluid — type movements helps unravel tension patterns, softens and plumps the dynamic Psoas, and rejuvenates the spine for increased health and vitality.
+Exploring by gently moving the spine utilizing rocking, undulating, and lateral C movements (a primitive expression of the original fish spine) is a pleasurable, nourishing way of hydrating and lengthening the Psoas.
+Exploring slow fluid- type movements helps to unravel tension patterns, softens and plumps the dynamic Psoas, and rejuvenates the spine for increased health and vitality.